 Abū al-ʿAbbās al-Uqlīshī (d.
 550/1155) says in his book on the Divine Attributes, as quoted by al-Qurṭubī in his Asnā (chapter on the Divine Name al-Ṣabūr):

 Some ulema have said that a human being who subdues the lust of his ego becomes superior to an angel who is created free of lusts.
 In this respect, only human beings can be described as possessing the ṣabr (see Perseverance, Patience, and Fortitude) to stay away from lusts.
-Others have said the angels to be superior in the first sense of ṣabr, namely steadfastness in undivided obedience to and vision of Allah Most High—the state of the dwellers of Paradise.
+Others have said the angels are superior in the first sense of ṣabr, namely steadfastness in undivided obedience to and vision of Allah Most High—that is the state of the dwellers of Paradise.

 Al-Suyūṭī made a long and thorough hadith-based presentation of the issue entitled Masʾala fī-l-tafḍīl bayn al-malāʾika wal-khalq in his angelologic encyclopedia al-Ḥabāʾik fī akhbār al-malāʾik (p.
 203-255), concluding with this exhortation of al-Qarāfī (626-684/1229-1285): “It is obligatory for every legally responsible person to venerate the totality of the prophets as well as the angels, and whoever disrespects them in the least commits unbelief.”